Bronson Methodist Hospital Community Health Needs Assessment

 Bronson Methodist Hospital, a member of the Bronson Healthcare system, conducted this Community Health Needs Assessment (CHNA) to further its commitment to the community and to fulfill the requirements of the Affordable Care Act.

 For the purposes of this CHNA, the definition of community is all residents of Kalamazoo County, Michigan.
-This CHNA began in December 2015 and was completed and approved by Bronson Healthcare’s Board of Directors in November 2016.
+This CHNA began in January 2019 and was completed and approved by Bronson Healthcare’s Board of Directors in December 2019.
 The CHNA was conducted by Bronson Community Health staff who engaged local organizations in the data collection.
-Data on health needs were derived using four methods:
+Data on health needs were derived using the following methods:

 - Data gathered and analyzed from secondary sources such as US Census, Michigan Department of Community Health, and Kalamazoo County Department of Health and Community Services